 Setup time: Requires inflation and deflation, which can be a bit time-consuming but during frequent use they can be stored almost fully inflated to save time.
 While reinflating an inflatable kayak after transporting it does take a few minutes, it’s no longer than the time it would take to secure a rigid boats to a roof rack for transport.

-Wind resistance: Since they are lightweight, have an open deck and may not have a skeg, inflatable kayaks may be more susceptible to getting pushed around by wind.
+Wind resistance: Inflatable kayaks may be more susceptible to getting pushed around by wind.

 Inflatable kayaks are ideal for

-Beginner and advanced paddlers with any size of dog, travellers, and those with limited storage space or no roof racks, as well as relatively calm water conditions.
+Beginner and advanced paddlers with any size of dog, travellers, and those with limited storage space or no roof racks, as well as only mildly windy conditions.
+River and I have enjoyed paddling our inflatable kayak in large swells.
+Due to the boat’s stability, the swells are really fun – it’s just windy days that we find a bit of a challenge for paddling.

 Tandem kayaks